expo/expo/docs/pages/versions/unversioned/sdk/task-manager.md

 ## Installation

-This API is pre-installed in [managed](../../introduction/managed-vs-bare/#managed-workflow) apps.
+For Managed projects, you'll need to run `expo install expo-task-manager`.
 It is not yet available for [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native apps.

 ## Configuration for standalone apps